TheChrisK/PMM/README.md

 ```

 ### Weekly Random Collection
 I created a simple config to generate a "Weekly Random" collection.
-It searches all your Plex movies
+It searches all your Plex movies, grabs 10 at random and adds them to the collection.
+This is scheduled to run on Mondays.
+If you have your PMM run more than once per day, you will need to adjust the schedule as it will reset on each run for Monday.

 <img src="https://raw.githubusercontent.com/TheChrisK/PMM/main/weekly.png">